Islamorada Fishing Calendar

 March - May

-Spring is one of the best times for offshore fishing in Islamorada.
-Clean water, steady current, and warming temperatures bring a strong mix of pelagic species.
+Spring is widely considered one of the best times for offshore fishing in Islamorada.
+Clean blue water, steady currents, and warming temperatures bring a strong mix of pelagic species into range.

 Most Active Species: